Brandon McReynolds

-Lawrence Brandon McReynolds (born May 21, 1991) is an American professional stock car racing driver and the spotter for Ross Chastain and the No. 1 Trackhouse Racing Team in the NASCAR Cup Series.
+Lawrence Brandon McReynolds (born May 21, 1991) is an American professional stock car racing driver, and the spotter for Ross Chastain and the No. 1 Chevrolet for Trackhouse Racing in the NASCAR Cup Series.
 As a driver, he has competed in the NASCAR Xfinity Series for JGL Racing, and has also competed in the K&N Pro Series East and West as well as the ARCA Menards Series.
 He is the son of NASCAR on Fox analyst and former crew chief Larry McReynolds.

+McReynolds is also the managing director of the Clear28 agency, a motorsports agency focused on driver and sponsorship management.

 Racing career

 UARA-STARS Series

 The one notable event from McReynolds' UARA-Stars tenure was the 2009 Bailey's 300 at Martinsville Speedway.
 Jake Crum won the race, with McReynolds finishing second.
 McReynolds and Crum disagreed on tactics used throughout the race which culminated in both getting in to each other on the backstretch after the race.
 McReynolds captured eight victories during his time on the tour, which was from 2008 to 2010.